mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with details of new entity

 <u>Validation/Authorisation</u>: Error when type is not one of planet or star or when entity does not exist.
+Error when no authentication bearer (JWT token)

 ![5d](docs/5d.png)